maryash/maryash.github.io/135/projects/project_03.md

 * `dwarf` is a `Dwarf` object, which allows you inspect the map and schedule actions for the dwarf, it will be described in more detail below,
 * `day` (1+), `hours` (0-23), `minutes` (0-59) is the current time,
-* `log` is the output log stream already discussed above.
+* `log` is the output log stream already explained above.

 ![](https://i.imgur.com/35Eeyza.png){: .centered}